 Our consultants possess an extensive range of experience and expertise accumulated over years of work in this specialist clinical field.
 We have established an elite team to ensure our consultancy can provide a wide spectrum of services for this unique client group.
-Among our consultants are the three SMART inventors/developers, referred to as SMART Masters, who are the most highly qualified SMART assessors in the world.
+Among our consultants are two SMART inventors/developers, referred to as SMART Masters, who are the most highly qualified SMART assessors in the world.
 There are four different levels of SMART accreditation.
 Practitioners at the top two levels, SMART Masters and Expert SMART Assessors, can conduct complex medico-legal work.
-We also have Advanced SMART Assessors who are qualified to carry out assessments to identify future treatment and therapeutic programmes.
+We also have Advanced SMART Assessors who are qualified to carry out assessments to identify future intervention and management plans.

 Helen Gill-Thwaites MBE, MSc, Dip COT

 Helen Gill-Thwaites, a SMART Master, has worked at the Royal Hospital for Neuro-disability (RHN) in London since 1989 and in this time has developed considerable experience in the assessment of VS and MCS patients.
 Helen was head of the Occupational Therapy department from 1994-2005.
-Together with Ros Munday and Karen Elliott, she has dedicated her work to the development of the SMART tool, which has been designed to detect potential awareness in the VS and MCS patient.
+Together with Dr Karen Elliott and Ros Munday, she has dedicated her work to the development of the SMART tool, which has been designed to detect potential awareness in the VS and MCS patient.
 Andrews et al (1996) reported that of 30 patients admitted with a diagnosis of VS, 43% were found to be aware following an assessment with SMART.
 To standardise the tool, Helen has conducted a range of research studies, published papers in medical journals (see References), designed and led SMART assessor accreditation courses, and presented at conferences worldwide.
-Helen has also developed SMART Tracker for use in research and acute settings, and led the review of the new version of SMART.

 In the Royal College of Physicians’ guidelines, SMART is recommended in the law courts as a tool of choice to support expert physicians in their diagnosis of the patient.

 In 2000, Helen jointly won the BBC People’s Award for Innovation with her colleague Ros Munday.
 She was appointed as an International Fellow at the Institute of Neuropalliative Rehabilitation (RHN) in 2003.
 In 2011, Helen received an MBE in the New Year’s Honours List.
-She was a member of the Royal College of Physicians’ working party that revised the guidelines on the management of patients with PDOC.
+She was a member of the Royal College of Physicians’ working party 2013 and 2020 that revised the guidelines on the management of patients with PDOC.
 She has conducted a number of medico-legal SMART assessments and acted as an Expert Witness on several prominent cases in the Royal Courts of Justice.
 Helen also works in collaboration with Dr Ann-Marie Morrissey and the team at the University of Galway with PDOC research.